DamienLegros/DamienLegros/index.md

 > You can download my [CV](https://github.com/user-attachments/files/19837427/CV_Damien_Legros.pdf) here! :smile:

-I'm working as a Data Scientist at UCB.
-I'm leveraging machine learning algorithms and data pipelines to drive extraction, analysis, modeling, and automation in cell culture projects.
-My work focuses on optimizing drug compound processes, ultimately contributing to the development of more effective treatments.
+I'm working on the protein universe to find novel protein families with new functions as a PhD at VIB.AI in Pereira Lab.

 I'm passionate about utilizing my expertise in data science to extract valuable information from complex medical and biological data.
 I thrive on projects that bridge the gap between data science and the life sciences.

 ## My Experience :briefcase:

+* ### **Doctoral Researcher (From Nov 2025), [VIB.AI Pereira Lab]([https://www.ucb.com/](https://pereiralab.sites.vib.be/en))** - Leuven, Belgium
+    - Discovering novel protein families by developing segmentation AI methods on the protein universe.
+<br><br>
-* ### **Bioprocess Data Scientist (From Sept 2023), [UCB](https://www.ucb.com/)** - Brussels, Belgium
+* **Bioprocess Data Scientist (2 years), [UCB](https://www.ucb.com/)** - Brussels, Belgium
     - Leveraging ML algorithms and pipelines for analysis, modeling and automation in cell culture projects to optimize drug compounds processes
-<br><br>

 * **Bioinformatics internship (6 months) : [Somatic Evolution](https://www.dkfz.de/en/somatische-evolution-frueherkennung/index.php), DKFZ** - Heidelberg, Germany
     - *“Data analysis of mice tissues on aging using machine learning algorithms”*